Comparisons / lighting

 • Availability and lead times vary by reseller.

-• Competitive price for beginner or backup use.
+• Competitive price for backup or beginner use.

 • Caving/diving oriented with extensive customization.